Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 "You’re neither little nor weak, though," Daniel reminded him.

 "Nope, and this mission is why.
 But I’ll need to keep training as hard as I can so that I’ll eventually *compare* to their average man.
-That’s a lot of broscience…which hey, it’s fun!
-But…well.
+That’s a lot of broscience... which hey, it’s fun!
+But... well.
 There’s more.
 They have rites.
 I know they involve drugs."

 Daniel rubbed his palms together thoughtfully.
 "So the metacontext here is that you’ve clearly thought *hard* about this and already made up your mind."

-"…Yeah.
+"...Yeah.
 And what’s eating me is I don’t wanna do it.
 Or...
 I do, but I don’t wanna pay the price.
-After the last couple days, I…" Julian sighed.
-"I know what I *need* to do to keep their respect, and I know it’d basically involve throwing away…a lot.
-But if I *don’t* then I’m…I dunno.
+After the last couple days, I..."
+Julian sighed.
+"I know what I *need* to do to keep their respect, and I know it’d basically involve throwing away... a lot.
+But if I *don’t* then I’m...
+I dunno.
 No better than the voyageurs.
 Or worse: They at least had no idea what they were doing."

 "But you do."